This article contains affiliate links.

 Muzzle Devices

 To be honest, this is a bit of a pet peeve of mine.
-Far too many people are getting too complicated with this.
-The standard A2 birdcage flash hider is perfectly fine, and even desirable, for 90% of users.
+Far too many people are getting complicated with this.
+The standard A2 birdcage flash hider is perfectly fine, and even desirable, for most users.

 But it’s not expensive and fancy, so people want to replace it.